Security & permissions

 - Basic OS and app version

-- File contents or code from your repositories
+- File contents or code from your repos

 - Agent prompts or responses